SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

 If the API mode is disabled for SD Web UI, Extras server won't be able to make a connection and you won't be able to generate images!

+#### Still doesn't work?

+Ensure that you start everything in the proper order, waiting for every program to finish loading before proceeding to the next step:

+1. Stable Diffusion Web UI
+2. SillyTavern Extras
+3. SillyTavern

+Extras server can't reconnect to the Stable Diffusion API if it was loaded after.

 ### hnswlib wheel building error when installing ChromaDB

 > ERROR: Could not build wheels for hnswlib, which is required to install pyproject.toml-based projects